nick-kanakis/Design-Patterns/src/main/java/state/state.md

 client.

 ## How to use it ?
-1. Create a Context class that in haldes the requests by foreign clients, It holds the current state of the system as well as every method of or system exposed as API.
+1. Create a Context class that in handles the requests by foreign clients, It holds the current state of the system as well as every method of or system exposed as API.
 1. Create an interface State with every available action an the state diagram of